+Born: 1976

+Education: Studied

+Industrial Management

-Education: Studied Industrial Management and Engineering at the University of Applied Sciences in Munich.
+and Engineering at the

+University of Applied

+Sciences in Munich.

 Previous assignments: Matthias Stadelmeyer has held several leading positions within Tradedoubler such as Sales Director and Head of TD Technology in Germany, Regional Director for market unit DACH and Vice President Sales.
-Matthias and held a number of started his career as Team leader for Online Marketing at CANCOM IT Systeme AG, Munich.
+Matthias started his career as Team leader for Online Marketing at CANCOM IT Systeme AG, Munich.

 Based: Munich.
-Holdings:

-100,000 shares.
+Holdings: 100,000 shares.